0xpapercut/obsidian-wypst/README.md

-# obsidian-wypst
+# Wypst
-High quality rendering of Typst in Obsidian, powered by wypst.
+High quality rendering of [Typst](https://github.com/typst/typst) in Obsidian, powered by [wypst](https://github.com/0xpapercut/wypst).

 ## Usage
 This plugin overrides regular math blocks (`$<...>$` and `$$<...>$$`), so that they're rendered as Typst math.

 ## Compatibility
-To maximize compatibility with LaTeX documents, the rendering backend switches to KaTeX when certain structures like `\begin{environment}<...>\end{environment}` or `\<some-symbol>` are encoutered, or if otherwise the Typst rendering fails.
+To maximize compatibility with LaTeX documents, the rendering backend switches to KaTeX when certain structures like `\begin{environment}<...>\end{environment}` or `\<some-symbol>` are encoutered.

+For example, `$pi$` will be rendered using Typst, whereas `$\pi$` will be rendered as regular LaTeX; for this specific case the rendering quality will be identical.

 ## Issues
-The rendering is not slow, but certain documents can take some time to open.
-I hope to investigate this issue in the future.

-I welcome everyone who encounters a problem to open a issue on [0xpapercut/obsidian-wypst](https://github.com/0xpapercut/obsidian-wypst/issues/new).
+I welcome everyone who encounters a problem to open an issue on [0xpapercut/obsidian-wypst](https://github.com/0xpapercut/obsidian-wypst/issues/new).